shreysahgal/DV-SLAM/README.md

 # DV-SLAM
 ROB 530 Final Project Group 9: DV SLAM

 This repository holds all the code for our NAVARCH/EECS 568, ROB530: Mobile Robotics final project.
 The title of our project is DV-SLAM.
-Team members are: Joshua Friesen, Shanzhao Wang, Shrey Sahgal, Yi-Cheng Lai, Yu-Min Jian (listed in alphabetical order)
+Team members are: Joshua Friesen, Yu-Min Jian, Yi-Cheng Lai, Shrey Sahgal, Shanzhao Wang (listed in alphabetical order).

 ## Main Idea and Objective
-The main idea of our project is to enhance the performance of the visual odometry (VO) part in ORB-SLAM2 [[2]](#2) by a deep learning method.
-We plan to maintain the back-end structure of ORB-SLAM2 [[2]](#2) and only modify the visual odometry part of the front-end side.
-We use the monocular camera information from the KITTI dataset as the input data and replaced the VO algorithm with a pre-trained end-to-end DL-based model called DeepVO [[4]](#4).
+The objective of our project is to enhance the performance of existing visual odometry (VO) SLAM techniques by replacing the front-end with a deep learning method.
+In this repository we have created a type of SLAM called DV-SLAM that takes the loop-closure aspects of graph SLAM and implements the afformentioned deep-learning front end.
+Additionally we have included the code for our future-work, ORB-SLAM2 [[2]](#2) with a modified front end visual odometry.
+For our models we use the monocular camera information from the KITTI dataset as the input data and replaced the VO algorithm with a pre-trained end-to-end DL-based model called DeepVO [[4]](#4).

 ## Running the code